Rendxx/Customized-Information-Box/README.md

 ######  &nbsp;

-    $$.info.alert(content, title, hideOnClick, bgColor, callback)
+    $$.info.alert(content, title, hideOnClick, bgColor, callback) Create and show a preset alert-box in the center of screen.

 - **content**: alert content
 - **title**: alert title
 - hideOnClick: *[same as above]*